MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-vm-overview.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-This article provides an overview of managing virtual machines in the System Center 2016 - Virtual Machine Manager (VMM) compute fabric, and provides links to articles that describe different ways to provision and manage virtual machines.
+This article provides an overview of managing virtual machines in the System Center 2016 - Virtual Machine Manager (VMM) compute fabric.
+It provides information about features offered during provisioning, and includes links to articles that describe different ways to provision and manage virtual machines.

 ## Provision VMs

 VMs can be provisioned using a number of methods:

-- **Create a VMs from a blank virtual hard disk**: You create a VM and install an operating system from an .iso image, removable media, or from a network boot with a PXE server.
+- [Create VMs from a blank virtual hard disk](manage-vm-vhd-blank.md): You create a VM and install an operating system from an .iso image, removable media, or from a network boot with a PXE server.
-- **Create a VM from an existing virtual hard disk**: You create a VM from a virtual hard disk in the VMM library.
+- [Create a VM from an existing virtual hard disk](manage-vm-vhd-existing.md): You create a VM from a virtual hard disk in the VMM library.
 We recommend a VHD that's been generalized with Sysprep.
-- **Clone a VM from an existing VM**: Clone an existing VM in the VMM library to create a new one.
+- [Clone a VM from an existing VM](manage-vm-clone.md): Clone an existing VM in the VMM library to create a new one.
 We recommend you clone a VM that's been generalized with Sysprep.
-- **Create a VM from a template**: Create VMs with consistent settings configured in a VM template.
+- [Create a VM from a template](manage-vm-template.md): Create VMs with consistent settings configured in a VM template.
 VM templates are XML objects stored in the VMM library.
 They can be used to control and restrict VM settings available to self-service users.
 Template settings include the guest operating system profile, a hardware profile, and one or more VHDs that can be used to create a new VM.
 - **Create a VM in a service deployment**: In VMM you can create services that are logical grouping of VMs that are configured and deployed as s single entity.
 A single tier service includes a single VM.
 Multi-tier services have multiple VMs.
-- **Rapidly provision a VM using storage area network (SAN) copy**: Deploy a VM using SAN copy abilities such as snapshot and clone.
+- [Rapidly provision a VM using storage area network (SAN) copy](manage-vm-rapid-san.md): Deploy a VM using SAN copy abilities such as snapshot and clone.
 You can rapidly provision standalone VMs, or VMs that are provisioned in a service.

 ## VM placement